 For those looking for a view of the Dubrovnik from above then you may want to make your way out of the old city walls to the Dubrovnik Cable Car.
 This fast-moving car took up 15 Passengers at a time and was very efficiently run.

-At the top, you will find a gift shop and a restaurant which sits right on the side of the mountain with the spectacular view of Dubrovnik from above.
+At the top, you will find a gift shop and a restaurant that sits right on the side of the mountain with the spectacular view of Dubrovnik from above.
 There are two observation decks; I found both of them had some obstructions of the cable car line and tower.
 The top observation deck was set back from the bottom one and did not offer any good photos for me.
 The main level observation deck had the most beautiful view.

 Bathroom: there were clean facilities at the top of the mountain for guests of the Dubrovnik Cable car attraction.